 Advancements in Cloud Computing, Industrial IoT and Smart Sensors are other another major trend in the manufacturing sector.
 Smart sensors can record, communicate data and collect feedback and monitors the system to trigger emergency responses if a safety or performance issue arises.
 With Industrial IoT, factories can make real – time decisions by tracking and analysing production data and create models of predictive maintenance to reduce overall down-time.

 Cloud computing enables factories to retrieve and analyse production data and improve the overall efficiency.
 Data from augmented and virtual reality has a significant impact on R&D to enable faster, cheaper and high-quality production.
 Overall, Automated systems are expected to drive innovation and excellence in manufacturing.

-Shift to smart manufacturing will result in long term savings that will translate to higher profits, more jobs and stronger economies, ushering in a new era of production.
+Shift to smart manufacturing with Today, Industrial Automation and Robotics will result in long term savings that will translate to higher profits, more jobs and stronger economies, ushering in a new era of production.

 Ezhilmaran Arumugam, Co – Founder & Director, Axis Global Automation Group and Axis Global Institute of Industrial Training serving across India, Middle East, Sri Lanka and Far East is a Electrical and Electronics professional Spearheading the group’s techno – commercial activities.
 A technophile at heart, he has been instrumental in diversifying the group interests in new verticals and launching advanced solutions in Robotics, Machine Vision Systems, IIoT, Industry 4.0 etc.